omniverseusd/omniverseusd.github.io/src/chapter2/prims_and_properties.md

 /World/Car/Wheel.material:binding
 ```

-OV Composer has a handy property visualization pane which summarizes all properties of a prim and allows you to also copy the full SdfPaths
+OV Composer has a handy property visualization pane which summarizes all properties of a prim and allows you to also copy the full SdfPaths by simply right-clicking on a visualized property

 ![](../images/chapter2/copy_property_path_in_ov.png)